 SECTION 307.
-TIME OF ADOPTION.
+FINAL ADOPTION.

-- (a) An agency may not adopt a rule until the period for submitting information or comments has expired and notice has been given to the officials under subsection (b). - (b) At the expiration if the period for submitting information or comments on a rule, the agency shall transmit copies of the rule to be adopted to the [Rules Review Committee] [Speaker of the House of Representatives and President of the Senate] [Governor] [Attorney General]. - (c) Except as otherwise provided in subsection (d), within [] days after the time of transmission of the rule to be adopted under subsection (b), an agency shall adopt the rule pursuant to the rulemaking proceeding or terminate the proceeding by publication of a notice to that effect in the [administrative bulletin]. - (d) With the approval of the Governor, an agency may obtain one extension of the period specified in subsection (b).
-The Governor, by executive order, may impose an extension of the

-- period of [] days if there is a change in the rule from the rule initially proposed. - (e) A rule not adopted and filed within the time limits set by this section is void.
+- (a) An agency may not adopt a rule until the period for submitting information or comments has expired and notice has been given under [Article] 7. - (b) Within [180] days after the date of publication of the notice of proposed adoption of the rule, the agency shall adopt the rule pursuant to the rulemaking proceeding or terminate the proceeding by publication of a notice to that effect in the [administrative bulletin].
+The agency shall file adopted rules with the [publisher] within [] days after the date of adoption of the rule. - [(c) [With the approval of the Governor, an agency may obtain one extension of the period specified in subsection (b).
+The Governor, by executive order, may impose an extension of the period of [] days if there is a change in the rule from the rule initially proposed.]